Who is behind Unspoken?

 Safer Waves

-Safer Waves is a charity supporting merchant seafarers who have experienced sexual harassment, assault, or gender-based violence at sea, providing confidential, survivor-led support and guidance.
+Safer Waves is a charity supporting merchant seafarers who have experienced sexual harassment, assault, or gender-based violence, providing confidential, survivor-led support and guidance.

 ISWAN